AdrianL3/cse15l-lab-reports/LabReport3.md

 ./911report
 ./911report/preface.txt
 ```
-This example shows using the not command to output all the files that do not have `chapter` in its path name.
-This is useful to obtain all the files that does not meet a specifed requirement.
+This example shows how to use the `—not` command to output all the files without `chapter` in their path name.
+This is useful for obtaining all the files that do not meet a specified requirement.

 ```
 adrianlaksana@Adrians-MacBook-Pro technical % find . -not -name "*.txt"